optakt/optakt.github.io/content/code/testing.md

     * The mocks are defined and their methods overridden when necessary;
     * If test is for a method, the method's struct (the subject of the test) is created and given the mocks;
     * The tested method is called on the subject, its return values are often stored in `got` and `err`: `got, err := mything.Do(input)`;
+	* If the test should not error, `require.NoError` is called on the error return;
-    * Assertions are made on the returned values.
+    * Assertions are made on the returned value.

 #### Table-Driven Tests